LaudateCorpus1/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

   ```
 "prometheus-community" has been added to your repositories
 ```

+Note that in some situations the setup scripts will have added the repo for you, in that case you will get a message that it already is setup, do not worry if this happens, it's fine.

 Now update the repository information

   2. In the OCI Cloud shell